camunda/camunda-modeler/docs/README.md

 # Docs

-## Developer and user documentation for the QuantME modeling and transformation framework.
+## Developer and user documentation for QuantME.

 ### [QuantME](./quantme)

-This shows how to use and extend the QuantME modeling and transformation framework.
+This shows how to use and extend the QuantME modeling and transformation framework

 ## Developer documentation for the Camunda Modeler.